 How Much Water Should I Drink?

 It is important to also focus on drinking enough water as you work on balancing your electrolytes.
-You may need 8-10 glasses per day, and more with exercise or caffeinated beverages.
+You may need eight to ten glasses per day, and more with exercise or caffeinated beverages.

-To determine the precise amount of water your body needs, there is a simple calculation that you can do:
+To determine the precise amount of water your body needs, here is a simple calculation to work with:

-You should aim for half your body weight (pounds) in ounces.
-For example, a 150 pound person would aim to drink 75 ounces of water per day.
+Calculate half your body weight in pounds, then aim to drink that number of ounces of water per day.
+For example, a 150-pound person would aim to drink 75 ounces of water per day.

-If you’re at home, my personal favorite is to make a pitcher of spa water each morning, adding cut up cucumbers, strawberries, lemons and/or limes to a pitcher of purified water and sipping on it throughout the day.
+If you’re at home, my personal favorite is to make a pitcher of spa water each morning (by adding cut-up cucumbers, strawberries, lemons, and/or limes to a pitcher of purified water), and sipping on it throughout the day.

 However, while it’s unlikely that most people will do so, I do want to mention that it’s possible to drink too much water.
 Water intake can contribute to electrolyte imbalance.
-Feeling weak, having headaches, and experiencing vomiting and nausea, are the most common signs of water overconsumption.
-Symptomatic water intoxication has been observed when someone drinks about three to four liters (.75 – 1 gallon) of water at one time, which can be avoided by spacing your water consumption out throughout the course of the day.
+Feeling weak, having headaches, and experiencing vomiting and nausea, are the most common signs of water over-consumption.
+Symptomatic water intoxication has been observed when a person drinks about three to four liters (.75 – 1 gallon) of water at one time, but this can be avoided by spacing your water consumption out throughout the course of the day.
+[17]

 Electrolyte Drinks and Supplements